forenablers/forenablers.github.io/src/pages/hackatrain2018/index.md

 ## Day 1

-We gathered in Amsterdam Central Station at 8:30 AM, had breakfast and meet our teams.
-A few minutes to socialise and we are ready to get on the train.
+We gathered in Amsterdam Central Station at 8:30 AM, had breakfast and met our teams.
+A few minutes to socialise and we were ready to get on the train.

 ![Getting into train](./images/outtrain.jpg)